San Diego Chargers: Return to Los Angeles (2017–present)

 The NFL then encouraged the Chargers to stay in San Diego by offering the team $100 million if they were to enter into an agreement with the city of San Diego.
 On January 29, 2016, Spanos, the Chargers' chief executive officer, announced that the team would remain in San Diego for the season.
 The Chargers continued to seek public approval of a new stadium in San Diego.
-On February 23, 2016, the Chargers announced that their preferred location for a new stadium was the East Village, in Downtown San Diego.
+On February 23, 2016, the Chargers announced that their preferred location for a new stadium was the East Village, in downtown San Diego.
 The funds for the stadium would come from the team, the NFL and the City of San Diego.
 Even though it was a more economical proposal, the Chargers dismissed the city's alternative plan for a stadium in Mission Valley.
-Between April 21 and June 10, 2016, the Chargers collected 110,786 signatures in support of a new Downtown stadium.
+Between April 21 and June 10, 2016, the Chargers collected 110,786 signatures in support of a new downtown stadium.

-On July 9, 2016, the San Diego city clerk received the signatures and on July 18, 2016, the San Diego City Council voted unanimously to put the Downtown Stadium plan to a public ballot.
-On July 28, 2016, the San Diego Regional Chamber of Commerce announced its support of the Chargers' Downtown stadium proposal, and on October 3, 2016, Mayor Kevin Faulconer announced his support.
+On July 9, 2016, the San Diego city clerk received the signatures and on July 18, 2016, the San Diego City Council voted unanimously to put the downtown stadium plan to a public ballot.
+On July 28, 2016, the San Diego Regional Chamber of Commerce announced its support of the Chargers' downtown stadium proposal, and on October 3, 2016, Mayor Kevin Faulconer announced his support.
 However, on November 8, 2016, the proposal (Measure C) failed to receive support at public ballot (57 percent against and 43 percent for).

 In December 2016, the NFL owners approved the terms of a lease agreement between the Chargers and the Rams and the Chargers debt ceiling.
 On December 23, 2016, the Chargers leased a property of approximately 3 acres in Costa Mesa for offices, practice fields, and training facilities.

 On January 12, 2017, Spanos announced the Chargers would move back to Los Angeles for the 2017 season.
-The team would play in Dignity Health Sports Park (known as the StubHub Center until 2019) in Carson, California, and beginning with the 2020 season, play at SoFi Stadium.
+The team would play at Dignity Health Sports Park (known as the StubHub Center until 2019) in Carson, and beginning with the 2020 season, play at SoFi Stadium.

 In 2017, when the Chargers moved their practice facility to Orange County, the Chargers removed all references to the city of San Diego from their website and merchandise.